 The key to delighting the couple is personalisation.
 The couple likely loves your food already; take it one step further to make the menu feel truly special to them.

 For example, you may design a signature cocktail in honour of the newlyweds or a specialised menu item or dessert that feels unique to them.
 Food and drink is what you’re great at – so use this to your advantage.

-Micro-weddings aren’t going anywhere, which is great news for bars and restaurants who can offer a unique, intimate setting to celebrate this major life event.
+Micro-weddings aren’t going anywhere, which is great news for bars and restaurants who can offer a unique, intimate setting to say ‘I do’.
 Many couples are willing to cut their guest list rather than skimp on their food, drink and the atmosphere of the venue.
 Getting into the small wedding scene is one way to be future-thinking for your business, opening up your business to a new audience and a new channel for revenue.